OTI Festival 1983: Jurors

-Each participating broadcaster appointed a juror, and all jurors were present in the hall.
+Each participating broadcaster (Note: Or group of broadcasters that jointly participated representing a country.) appointed a juror, and all jurors were present in the hall.
 Each of them scored each entry in a scale of 5–1 points, except for the entry representing its own country.
 They voted immediately after each performance using an electronic terminal on their desk, and the points were recorded by a computer and stored in a database.
 In the event of a tie for first place, they would have vote again.
 If the tie had persisted, the chairperson would have decided the winner.
 The 21 jurors were: